dezzare/go-brawl-status/README.md

 ```sh
 go run .
 PLAYERTAG
 ```
+Replace PLAERTAG with the in game tag, example bobby tag: "#LVRRYPV"

 ## How it works
 It takes the PlayerTag, request to Supercell API the player info and all brawlers.